How to Avoid Ecommerce Payment Failures and Keep Revenue Flowing

 Online payments have a strict and sensitive authenticating system.
 Because money and personal data is involved, checkout processes are stringent when it comes to false, inaccurate, or missing data.

-Inaccurate data can happen at many stages of the transaction process, and it can be propagated by many stakeholders in the chain of the transaction.
+Inaccurate data can cause issues at many stages of the transaction process, and it can be propagated by many stakeholders in the chain of the transaction.
 Any transaction with mismatched credentials or incomplete information is likely to backfire.

-Your payment provider will navigate the specifications and formatting rules of each card brand it supports, as well as know each issuing bank’s process and how the data needs to be configured in order to support it.
+Your payment provider should be able to navigate the specifications and formatting rules of each card brand it supports, as well as know each issuing bank’s process and how the data needs to be configured in order to support it.
 In broad terms, payments providers can manage the complexities to collect the right information on each type of transaction, in every part of the world.

 Payment Orchestration Failures